Mediation Saves You Money And Stress

 Mediation is a voluntary, out-of-court method of resolving disputes or conflict between two or more parties.
-It is cheaper, quicker, and easier than a litigated divorce.
+It is cheaper, quicker and easier than a litigated divorce.
 In mediation, a third party, the mediator, helps you negotiate a mutually beneficial agreement.
 Mediation can be done with or without attorneys.
 I am a trained mediator and can mediate your case.

-Mediation is particularly effective for conflict resolution as it is far more structured, is private and confidential, and has the advantage of allowing both parties to suggest agreement solutions that would not normally be accepted in a court of law.
+Mediation is particularly effective for conflict resolution as it is far more structured, is private and confidential and has the advantage of allowing both parties to suggest agreement solutions that would not normally be accepted in a court of law.

 Through the mediation process, an amicable, mutually beneficial resolution may be found and, where a settlement agreement is reached and signed, is binding to both concerned.

-Mediation will resolve the practical matters of separating your lives in a safe and controlled setting without the time and expense of a litigated divorce.
+Mediation, which is a form of collaborative divorce, will resolve the practical matters of separating your lives in a safe and controlled setting without the time and expense of a litigated divorce.
 Divorce mediation enables you and your spouse to move on with your lives while retaining healthy relationships with your children and with each other.

-- Consider getting legal advice from an attorney to get an idea of the legal pitfalls to avoid and legal interests to protect when it comes to custody
+- Consider getting legal advice from an attorney to get an idea of the legal pitfalls to avoid and legal interests to protect when it comes to custody and visitation issues.

-- Write out daily schedules for yourself and your child
+- Write out daily schedules for yourself and your child.

 - Prepare written custody and parenting time proposals.
 TIP: In preparing your custody proposals, think of special circumstances such as holidays and birthdays.
 Also, remember to plan for transportation details and exchange locations.